 Dr. Esselstyn says that the use of the cholesterol-lowering drugs in this study may not have been necessary to achieve the results because the same reversal of disease most likely would have been achieved with diet alone and without any side effects.
 But, if there had been deaths among his patients from disease progression, the results would have been devastating.

 The Esselstyn study adds to Dr. Ornish’s work in several important ways.
-First, he was able to show that if disease is to be reversed by diet therapy, fat should be less than l0% of calories rather than the present 30% advocated by the American Heart Association.
+First, he was able to show that if the disease is to be reversed by diet therapy, fat should be less than 10% of calories rather than the present 30% advocated by the American Heart Association.
 Second, these results were achieved without advice on meditation and exercise.
 Let me point out, however, that neither Dr. Esselstyn nor I recommend that you limit yourself to dietary changes alone.
 Regular exercise and stress management are extremely valuable health-promoting tools.
 Dr. Esselstyn’s results do seem to say, quite emphatically, that consuming a low-fat, all-plant-foods diet is a very powerful way to promote good health and to heal the body of heart disease.
 Isn’t it interesting to note that, when the Esselstyn and Ornish methods are compared, they both give virtually the same results?
-And isn’t it also interesting to note that their most common feature is consumption of a low-fat, plant-foods diet?
+And isn’t it also interesting to note that their most common feature is the consumption of a low-fat diet based on plant foods?